ViniUme/React-Calculator/README.md

 <br>

 ## How to Run
-Have Node.js installed in your computer.
-Clone this repository, have the modules files of React.js in this project:
+Clone this repository:

     git clone https://github.com/ViniUme/React-Calculator.git

+Have Node.js installed, with terminal opened in project folder, install the dependencies :

+    npm install

 Then type this command in project terminal: